RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 -------------------------------------------------------

 After installing OTOBO, please log in again to the OTOBO Admin Area ``Admin -> System Configuration`` and deactivate the config option ``SecureMode``.
-Now log in on the server as user ``root`` and execute the following commands:
+Then log in on the server as user ``root`` and execute the following commands:

 .. code-block:: bash